 - Most wines are fermented with wild yeasts and no enzymes are added

 - White wines are stirred on lees and filtered once before bottling.

 - Red wines are aged on lees in a selection of French Oak barrels for 12 months or longer.
 They are unfined and coarse-filtered at bottling.

-- We use treated cork to reduce TCA risk and light-weight bottles.
+- We use DIAM corks to eliminate cork-taint and light-weight bottles.